Todiguide guide turistiche della Regione Umbria 389 424 62 62

 Monograph

-and the last publication by Brenda, concerning a collection of letters written to her and to some other people by the artist.
+a second publication by Brenda, concerning a collection of letters written by Brian to her and to some other people.

 20180914 094922